jonlpersson/ed-latimore/site/_posts/2022-07-25-my-review-of-the-bosley-revitalizer-272-laser-cap.md

 ## The final verdict on the Bosley 272 Revitalizer

-So far, I'm enjoying the cap.
-The research is sound, and I'm always looking for things to add to my repertoire of hair maintenance
+So far, I’m enjoying the cap.
+The research is sound, and I’m always looking for things to add to my repertoire of hair maintenance

-For guys who aren't responding well to minoxidil, oral/topical finesteride, or any other chemical treatments, this is a good bet for you, as the light works with your biochemistry.
+For guys who aren’t responding well to minoxidil, oral/topical finesteride, or any other chemical treatments, this is a good bet for you, as the light works with your biochemistry.

-For guys who don't have the money for an expensive FUE transplant, this is a reasonable alterative that has a much higher success rate than any other treatment except a hair transplant at a fraction of its cost.
+For guys who don’t have the money for an expensive FUE transplant, this is a reasonable alterative that has a much higher success rate than any other treatment except a hair transplant at a fraction of its cost.

-As long as you're not past level 5 on Norwood-Hamilton or level 4 on Ludwig-Savin scale, you have an excellent chance of seeing significant regrowth.
+As long as you’re not past level 5 on Norwood-Hamilton or level 4 on Ludwig-Savin scale, you have an excellent chance of seeing significant regrowth.

 [Pick up Bosley Revitalizer 272 right here today!](https://amzn.to/3zGGZur){: target="_blank" rel="noopener"}